 Through leadership roles with Northrop Grumman, Dr. Addy has experience in strategic planning and management oversight.
 In his current position in business development operations for a $100M operating unit, he plans and monitors capture and proposal funding for opportunities that will impact the company for the next ten years.
 In previous positions as an operations manager and as a program and site manager, he had overall responsibility for technical and financial success of the programs within his purview.

 As a member for more than 25 years, Dr. Addy is engaged in various Computer Society efforts, primarily in the areas of systems and software engineering process standards and in student awards.
-As Secretary of the IEEE P1012 Working Group since 2007, he has been the editor for three versions of the standard on verification and validation.
-Dr. Addy also serves on the Executive Committee of the CS Software and Systems Engineering Standards Committee (S2ESC), and is a U.S. representative to ISO/IEC Joint Technical Committee 1 / Subcommittee 7 / Working Group 7 on Software and Systems Engineering Life Cycle Management.
-He chairs the Spring cycle of the Richard E. Merwin Scholarship Award under the MGAB ARC, and is the CS alternate representative to the IEEE Systems Council.
+As Chair of the IEEE P1012 Working Group beginning in 2018 and previoiusly as Secretary since 2007, he has been the editor for three versions of the standard on verification and validation.
+Dr. Addy became Chair of the CS Software and Systems Engineering Standards Committee (S2ESC), after serving for six years as an elected member.
+He has been a U.S. representative to ISO/IEC Joint Technical Committee 1 / Subcommittee 7 / Working Group 7 on Software and Systems Engineering Life Cycle Management.
+He chairs an annual cycle of the Richard E. Merwin Scholarship Award under the MGAB ARC, and is the CS alternate representative to the IEEE Systems Council.
 In each of these roles, he coordinates with colleagues from around the world with the goal of serving computing professionals.

 |1999 - Present||Northrop Grumman||Sr Systems Eng, Manager|